SM6P12 - Independent Project (2023/24)

-This module allows students to explore in depth a theory, theory and practice or practice topic of their own choice, arising out of their study at levels 4 and 5 (subject to supervisor approval).
+This module allows students to explore in depth a theory or theory and practice topic of their own choice, arising from previous experience or their study at levels 4 and 5 (subject to supervisor approval).
+A key emphasis here is placed on the notion of research (both theoretical and practical) to develop a sustained project.
 Their individual study is facilitated by a tutor assigned to the project according to subject specialism.

 This module is mainly self-managed by the student with facilitation by a specialist in the chosen subject.
 Students’ individual work is supported by regular consultation and feedback from their tutor and peer-led workshops.